hatchet/hatchet/docs/chopper_api.rst

 ``multirun_analysis`` function with its default parameters (line 3) and a pivot table it outputs.
 The pivot table is truncated for presentation purposes.

-The ``multirun_analysis`` function makes it straightforward to analyze multiple executions and significantly reduces end user effort.
-Most importantly, users can easily manipulate the pivot table programmatically or generate a completely different one for different analysis tasks such as scaling and variability.

 **speedup_efficiency**: Speedup and efficiency are two commonly used metrics to understand the scalability of parallel codes.
 The ``speedup_efficiency`` function